 There are a number of obvious reasons to use touch up vs. going to a body shop:

-But then there is something called Diminished Value with every accident.
+There is something called Diminished Value with every accident.
 Read about it here.

 We all know that when you are the one responsible for the damage and you claim it on your insurance that you must lose money on the deductible and your premium goes up on renewal.